-The Power BI component is now inserted to your page.
+The Power BI component is now inserted into your page.
 Click on Add Report (At the time of writing this post, you can only embed report, not dashboard, into SharePoint online)

-You can now, paste the embedded URL from the previous step for the Power BI report into this section, and select the page (if Power BI report has multiple pages).
+You can now paste the embedded URL from the previous step for the Power BI report into this section and select the page (if the Power BI report has multiple pages).

-As soon as you make these changes, you’ll see the preview of the report on the page.
+As soon as you make these changes, you’ll see the report preview on the page.